-A "covered service member" under the FMLA Military Caregiver Leave is: a) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or b) a covered veteran who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.
-"Covered veteran" means an individual who was a member of the Armed Forces (including a member of the National Guard or Reserves), and was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran
+A "covered service member" under the FMLA Military Caregiver Leave is: a) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in Formatted: Font: (Default) Times New Roman, 12 pt outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or b) a covered veteran who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.
+"Covered veteran" means an individual who was a member of the Armed Forces (including a member of the National Guard or Reserves), and was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran.